outranker/postcodes-api/README.md

 ## Documentation[![](./docs/img/pin.svg)](#documentation)

 The api serves Swagger UI as a documentation for the endpoints.
-Just run the project and head over to [docs](https://postcodes-api.javohirmirzo.com/v1/docs/) route.
+Just run the project locally and head over to [docs](https://postcodes-api.javohirmirzo.com/v1/docs/) route.

 > 💡 All existing routes in the project is in `v1` path.
 Be sure to include it in url path to head over to existing route.